 Trek across high plateaux to study flora found at medium altitude around Imoulass

-Farewell Evening Meal at Dar Igdad
+Farewell Dinner at Dar Al Hossoun

 Taroudant stands at the foot of the Western High Atlas Mountains, which reach a maximum elevation at Djebel Aoulim of 3400 metres.
 In the upper valleys are ancient mud brick and pisé villages nestling in high-altitude oases – traditional settlements planted with palm trees, olive groves and even walnut trees in the highest villages.
 The tracts of land in between them provide an ideal habitat for a wealth of native flora.
 In the company of Arnaud Maurières and Éric Ossart we trek along the hillcrests (nothing too demanding) to an Argan plantation, taking in the view of the Souss Plain and exploring the flora that grows in the lowlands around Tamaloukt (Argana spinosa, Warionia saharense, Narcissus boissieri, Astragalus akkaensis, etc).